Metal Detecting Research 101 - Practical Guide

 Introduction

-To do the best in metal detecting, a detectorist must be armed with one of the most important components - the knowledge of good locations to search.
+To get the best results in metal detecting, a detectorist must be armed with one of the important components of successful metal detection - knowledge of good places to search.

 Just like in any successful real estate business, "location, location and location!" is the key principle in serious metal detecting.
 That means "research, research and research!"